-Literary Tips to the BibleUltimate Questions
+Literary Tips to the BibleUltimate Questions (Moved!)

 Ever got stuck reading through the Bible at Exodus, Leviticus, Numbers, and Deuteronomy?
 In this episode of Ultimate Questions, Jon explains the most ignored genre of the Bible - the Law.
 Produced by Laura Saad and Tiffany Lou-Hing Sound & Editing by Laura Saad Check us out at @p2cspods on Instagram

 Hello and welcome to the Ultimate Questions podcast.
 For the past while we’ve been diving into how to read the Bible, and for the past few episodes we’ve focused on literary context.
 We’ve gone through a bunch of the different genres found in the Bible, and today we’re going to wrap up the genres by taking a look at what is probably the most ignored genre in the Bible, Law.
 Then we’re going to go into how to evaluate the surrounding areas of a passage to better appreciate the literary context.